justinbt1/justinbt1.github.io/_posts/2024-02-26-super-nodes.md

 date: 2024-02-26
 permalink: /posts/neo4j-super-node-performance-issues
 tags:
-  - data science
+  - databases
-  - statistics
+  - network analysis
 ---
 We recently developed a multi-billion relationship scale knowledge graph, representing the wider academic landscape.
 How we developed the data pipeline to build this graph in Neo4j is a story in itself, one I may write up here or on the [Wellcome Data blog](https://medium.com/wellcome-data).
 This post however focuses on a specific database modelling issue that has caused us severe query performance issues, the issue of low cardinality "super nodes".